What is the cycle and soak technique, and how does Smart Cycle use it to improve my yard?

 Let's look at an example: imagine that we had 4 zones, all grass with normal topsoil, all with popup sprinklers.
 The recommended watering time for each zone for this time of year is 30 minutes twice a week (must be August!), starting at 5AM.
 With Smart Cycle, the watering schedule would look something like this:

-- 5:00 - water zone 1 for 22 minutes - the maximum recommended watering cycle time for popup sprinklers on topsoil is about 22 minutes (see below).
-Since our watering time of 30 minutes exceeds that, Rachio will break it up into 2 cycles
+- 5:00 - water zone 1 for 15 minutes - the maximum recommended watering cycle time for popup sprinklers on topsoil is about 22 minutes (see below).
+Since our watering time of 30 minutes exceeds that, Rachio will break it up into 2 even cycles of 15 minutes

 - And so on, for zones 2-4

 But what if one of the zones was different - say, a tree that needs only 20 minutes of water in zone 4?
-The number of cycles is determined by the maximum number of cycles needed among the zones, so each zone will still run 2 cycles, with zones 1-3 running for 15 minutes per cycle and zone 4 running for 10 minutes per cycle.
+The number of cycles is different for each zone, so zone 4 will only water once for 20 minutes in the first cycle, the second cycle will only have zones 1-3.

 Sometimes, it's not possible to schedule a cycle such that the watering times of all of the other zones gives us our 30 minutes between cycles.
 If that's the case, the controller will "cycle" or wait, for as many minutes as it takes to make sure that all zones get the soaking time they need before getting more water.